OpsWrangler/OW-HelloWorld/README.md

 - The product team copies an example IaC 'wrapper' file that describes their infra.
 At the moment we use Serverless Framework which exposes a single `serverless.yml` for this purpose.

-- The product team copies an GitHub Actions 'client' that calls a shared GitHub Actions
+- The product team copies an GitHub Actions 'client' that calls a shared GitHub Action

-The pipeline looks like this:
+- The pipeline looks like this:

 ```mermaid
 graph LR